fac18/week-2-khol-todoapp/README.md

   - understood the reasoning for testing and how to write different tests.
   - how to write pure functions
   - made the to-do app look pretty
+  - we got a score of 100% accessbility.

  ### what we struggled with:
  - At first we were unable to pass 1 test and that was for the markTodo.
  - we all struggled with the rendering the DOM, which meant we ran out of time to make the markTodo function work.
- - we should have made it responsive.
+ - we should have made it more responsive